icylogic/maupassant-hexo/README.md

 - baidu_analytics - [Baidu Analytics](http://tongji.baidu.com) tracking id
 - show_category_count - Show the count of categories in the sidebar widget
 - toc_number - Show the list number of toc
-- shareto - Enable share button
+- shareto - Enable share button, with the dependency on the plugin [hexo-helper-qrcode](https://github.com/yscoder/hexo-helper-qrcode)
 - busuanzi - Enable [Busuanzi](http://busuanzi.ibruce.info) page views
 - widgets_on_small_screens - Show the widgets at the bottom of small screens
 - canvas_nest - Enable dynamic background